Living abroad? Nothing like it.

 4. Unspoken understandings and going with it

 Every country has a way of expressing itself through unspoken understandings and there’s always deeper cultural catalysts, which you, as a foreigner, will not know about.
-It will present frustration and misunderstandings in your relations with native country folk.
 This can’t be helped.
 The best things is to raise your antenna, try to pick it up and flow with it.
-If this fails, then apologize for your ignorance as a foreigner.

 I’ve asked questions to my Korean co-teachers and not gotten answers.
 How can someone pretend to not hear a question you’ve directly asked to their face?
 It happens.
 It was very frustrating to feel ignored, until I realized, my Korean co-teachers simply didn’t know how to respond.
 It was easier to pretend not to hear me.

 Another time, I was on the bus with expat friends.
 They were talking loudly and laughing and bothered Koreans would turn to give me a scalding look and speak something in Korean to me.
 They didn’t cast this evil eye to my friends, who looked Caucasian.
 Instead, I got dealt the punishment.
 Me, the Asian, whom they thought I was a fellow countryman.
 They assumed I knew Korean etiquette.
-In defense, I’d shrug my shoulders and say very enunciated English, “I’m sorry, I don’t know what you’re saying to me.”
-When they realized I wasn’t Korean, they apologized and dismissed it.
+In defense, I’d shrug my shoulders and say very enunciated English, “I’m sorry, I don’t know what you’re saying.”
+When they realized I wasn’t Korean, they dismissed it.

 It’s likely, the expat and travel community will be your main home support network.
 I’m not saying don’t make friends with locals.
 On the contrary, definitely make friends with locals, so that you gain friendships and a richer understanding of the culture!
 But while you’ll experience many acts of extraordinary goodwill and kindness from locals of the country (and it is possible to befriend them); there’s a brick of a cultural and language barrier to break through first.
-In the meanwhile, your fellow expat and travel community is your best translation resource, with which you’ll share many useful tips and gems of information.
+In the meanwhile, your fellow expat and travel community is your best resource for information.